Repairs to groundwater bores and spears

 If the replacement water bore is outside the Great Artesian Basin and other regional aquifers (GABORA) water plan area, the work is considered 'accepted development – without requirements' or 'exempt development' under state planning laws.

-This means you do not need to apply for a development permit or ensure the works are authorised under a self-assessable code.
+This means you do not need to apply for a development permit or ensure the works comply with accepted development requirements.

-The replacement water bore must be within 10m of the location of the previous bore and tap the same aquifer tapped by the previous bore.
+The replacement water bore must be within 10 metres of the location of the previous bore and tap the same aquifer tapped by the previous bore.

-If the bore will be deeper than 6m, you'll need to make sure you employ a suitably licensed bore driller to supervise or carry out the activity.
+If the bore will be deeper than 6 metres, you'll need to make sure you employ a suitably licensed bore driller to supervise or carry out the activity.
 Find out more about bore construction and approvals.

 If the replacement bore doesn't meet these conditions, contact your local business centre for more information.

 Bores within the Great Artesian Basin water plan area